Enobiee/Technical-Writing-/ens-integration-guide.md

 Participate in ENS governance.

-Keep your wallet secure — maybe get a hardware wallet for larger amounts.
+Keep your wallet secure, maybe get a hardware wallet for larger amounts.
 <br></br>
 ## FAQs